Young caregivers 'exist in the shadows,' offer crucial help

 So begins another weekend for the brothers — two Harry Potter fans with mouths full of braces, a knack for building with Legos and some heavy caregiving responsibilities.

 Their 46-year-old father has Lou Gehrig’s disease, a fatal illness that has taken his ability to speak and walk.
 A ventilator helps him breathe.
-He uses eye-tracking software on the tablet to say things, blinks to indicate yes or moves his mouth side to side for no.
+He uses eye-tracking software to communicate through a tablet.

 People are also reading…